Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 - I used a youtube video to understand the basics of jupyter notebook.
 [Link to video](https://www.youtube.com/watch?v=suAkMeWJ1yE)

 **Chatgpt was used to help understand some of the features from notebook**

+## Learning story 228
+as a student, i want to learn how to call a endpoint in a html form, so i can use it in this project.